-- Who is going to implement my child's IEP? - Does this school have a particular mission or philosophy? - What is the teacher to student ratio and average class size? - What is the turnover rate with staff? - How diverse is the school and staff?
-Does the school provide training to staff on working with diverse populations? - What are the discipline policies and how are such issues handled? - How does the school support students with different learning styles and needs?

-- How does staff communicate with and engage parents?
-Is there a family engagement policy or plan? - What extracurricular or after-school activities does the school offer? - Does the school have policies in place to address school climate issues like bullying or safety? - How will my child's academic progress measured? - How is their developmental and social-emotional progress measured?
-How is this information communicated to families? - Will the school provide transportation for my child?
+- Who is going to implement my child's IEP? - Does this school have a particular mission or philosophy? - What is the teacher to student ratio and average class size? - How diverse is the school and staff?
+Does the school provide training to staff on working with diverse populations? - What are the discipline policies and how are such issues handled? - How does the school support students with different learning styles and needs? - How does staff communicate with and engage parents?
+Is there a family engagement policy or plan? - What extracurricular or after-school activities does the school offer? - Does the school have policies in place to address school climate issues like bullying or safety? - How will my child's academic progress measured? - · Will the school provide transportation for my child?